lauren-fuller/STAT-636-Texas-Roads/README.md

 A PDF file documenting the format and attributes of the dataset being used.

 ### `STAT 636_Leander_Cedar_Park_Network.ipynb`
 Jupyter Notebook containing the primary analysis for the Leander & Cedar Park area.
+Contains the code used to construct the Leander & Cedar Park road network from the Texas OSM shapefile and conduct various analyses.

 ### `STAT636_Austin_Network.ipynb`
 Jupyter Notebook containing the primary analysis for the Austin area.
+Contains the code used to construct the Austin road network from the Texas OSM shapefile and conduct various analyses.

 ### `build_texas_road_network.py`
-Python script that reads the Texas OpenStreetMap road shapefile using GeoPandas and builds a graph representation of the road network.
-This script is used to preprocess raw spatial data and generate derived network files used by the notebooks.
+Python script that loads the Geofabrik Texas roads shapefile and filters it to include only drivable road types.
+For each road segment, it computes the segment length and an estimated travel time, then constructs a directed road network graph.
+The resulting network is saved in two formats: a GraphML file (texas_roads.graphml) for portability and a pickled NetworkX graph (texas_roads.pkl) for faster loading in Python notebooks.

 ## Data Source